Gamma vs AIVA: Which is Better in 2026?

 Our Recommendation

-Choose Gamma for creating quick presentations or documents for school, work, or personal projects; choose AIVA if you need background music for videos, podcasts, or personal creative media.
+Choose Gamma if you regularly create presentations or documents; choose AIVA if you need background music for videos, podcasts, or personal projects.
+Both have free plans suitable for individual experimentation.

-Gamma is recommended for creating investor decks, marketing materials, and internal documents efficiently; AIVA is recommended for startups producing video content, ads, or games needing affordable, custom soundtracks.
+Gamma is more valuable for most startups needing to quickly create investor decks, marketing materials, and internal documents.
+AIVA is specifically recommended for startups in gaming, video production, or advertising that require affordable, royalty-free music.

 Feature Comparison